 - Australia does not have an embassy or consulate in Kazakhstan.
-The Canadian Embassy in Astana provides consular assistance to Australians in Kazakhstan.
+The Canadian Embassy located in Astana, provides consular assistance to Australians in Kazakhstan.
 This service includes the issuance of Provisional Travel Documents.
 The Australian Embassy in Moscow can also assist Australians in Kazakhstan.

 - Be a smart traveller.
 Before heading overseas:

 Australian citizens are required to obtain a visa prior to arriving in Kazakhstan.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest embassy or consulate of Kazakhstan for the most up to date information.

 Kazakhstan strictly polices visas.
 Australians are advised to ensure they hold the appropriate visa in relation to their visit to Kazakhstan, especially business and work visas.
 Check the validity dates for your visa and associated restrictions before travelling.
 Penalties for visa infringements, including overstaying, include fines, imprisonment and deportation.